cloudspannerecosystem/spanner-schema-diff-tool/README.md

 * Drop Indexes.
 * Drop Columns in a Table.

-Foreign key constraints will always be dropped if they are not present in the new DDL.
+Constraints and row deletion policies will always be dropped if they are not present in the new DDL.

 ### Note on modified indexes